-Infringement and passing off are two pillars of trademark litigation.
+Infringement and passing off of Trademark are two pillars of trademark litigation.
 Trademarks are any logo, design, graphical presentation of marks, a combination of logo and words or words with unique appearance (font style, font types).
-When any third party apart from the original owner of the mark that is the mark’s proprietor, uses the mark without prior authentic permission of the owner- it constituents the Act of infringement or passing off.
+When any third party, apart from the original owner of the mark i.e the mark’s proprietor, uses the mark without prior authentic permission of the owner- it constituents the Act of infringement or passing off.

-PASSING OFF- PREVENTS PASSING OF YOUR MARK TO the THIRD PERSON.
+PASSING OFF- PREVENTS PASSING OF YOUR TRADEMARK TO the THIRD PERSON.

-An unregistered trademark is placed at the same footing as a registered trademark in matters connected with offenses, penalties, and procedural actions concerning IPR and Civil actions contemplated under Section 134 and 135.
+An unregistered trademark is placed on the same footing as a registered trademark.
+In matters connected with offenses, penalties, and procedural actions concerning IPR and Civil actions contemplated under Sections 134 and 135.

 In the case of Baltimore v.
 Moses, it was laid down that “the Act encourages and fosters competition, but does not certainly allow any dealer to use the reputation or goodwill of another person to trade and build a business using the reputation of another.”

-Passing off aims to protect traders against any form of unfair trade practices by using the benefits of the reputations build and acquired by a rival trader.
+Passing off aims to protect traders against unfair trade practices by using the benefits of the reputations built and acquired by a rival trader.
 The Law does not allow any person to misrepresent his goods and business that are the same as the goods and business.

 CHARACTERISTICS OF PASSING OFF:

 According to Lord Diplock, there are five characteristics of Passing off to sustain the case:

 - To the ultimate or prospective consumer

 - Which injures to damage the reputation or goodwill of the trader